First Time User? Enroll now.

 Second malignancies and treatment-induced acute leukemias may also occur in a small percentage of patients.
 Transformation of CLL to diffuse large cell lymphoma (Richter syndrome) carries a poor prognosis with a median survival of less than 1 year, although 20% of the patients may live more than 5 years after aggressive combination chemotherapy.
 (Refer to the PDQ summary on Adult Non-Hodgkin Lymphoma Treatment for more information.)

 Because of its indolent nature, treatment for asymptomatic or minimally affected patients with chronic lymphocytic leukemia (CLL) with chemotherapy is not indicated, and observation is the generally accepted approach.
 Because the rate of progression may vary, with long periods of stability and sometimes spontaneous regressions, frequent and careful observation is required to monitor the clinical course.
 One nomogram to predict time-to-first treatment relies on the number of lymph node sites, size of cervical lymph nodes, lactate dehydrogenase level, the IgVH mutational status, and the presence of del(11q) or del(17p) established by fluorescence in situ hybridization analysis.
+Spontaneous regression, manifested by a sustained reduction of the malignant clone without therapy, occurs in less than 5% of patients.
+These patients almost exclusively have hypermutation of IgVH.

 Despite many therapeutic options, observation should be considered for asymptomatic or minimally affected patients, even in the context of adverse prognostic findings.
 Therapy begins when patients develop profound cytopenias or when symptoms adversely impact quality of life.